kmu/tafel/README.md

 # Tafel

-A command line tool to extract Tafel slope from given mpt file.
+A command-line tool for extracting Tafel slopes from MPT files.

+This tool is currently in an experimental stage.

 ## For developers